 Additionally, most coworking spaces will almost always come with amenities like high speed internet and wifi which eliminates other cost that you would otherwise pay if you had your own office space.
 We would also like to mention that some even come with their own fully stocked pantries which come with a variety of snacks, coffee, and water to help you get through the workday.

 Upon walking into a coworking, you will immediately notice the vibe is young and energetic.
 After walking past the reception, you might notice a few conference room and a series of tables with entrepreneurs and their employees working at tables.
-These tables are for those looking for a little more value.
+These tables are for those who are price conscious.
 Walk a little further and you’ll notice series of offices in various sizes, some that can even hold entire companies of up to 30 employees.
 Employees of these companies will regularly interface with their neighbors, share ideas or stay after work to listen to a speaker or seminar.
-At the most famous and fast growing coworking, WeWork, you will even have the opportunity to kick back and have beers with your peers.
+At the most famous coworking company, WeWork, you will even have the opportunity to kick back and have beers with your peers.

 To recap, the benefits of coworking include: